 There are systems of thought and belief which are seldom easily recognised as being a convoluted circular 'labyrinth'of ideas.
-The logical fallacy involved is circularity or self-contradiction, but this is not easily detected because of the complexity and extent of the idea-system or doctrine.
+The logical fallacy involved is circularity or self-contradiction, but this is not easily detected because of the complexity and extent of the particular idea-system or 'labyrinthine' doctrine.

 Belief systems employ reason - however well or badly - to explain whatever matters they would cover.
 Invariably they also explain and justify their own validity or supposed truth by reasoning.
 While no belief system can constitute genuine knowledge or lay valid claim to being tried and tested as true in any strict sense of the word, it may be a precursor of gaining knowledge, just as it may contrariwise be the forerunner of disillusion or defeat.
 With the labyrinth fallacy there are so many routes through the network of meanings created that one can form and re-form almost any conception more or less as one wishes.
 This is achieved by imprecise and generalised wording (i.e open to various and differing interpretations).
 Wherever a fairly large degree of uncertainty about what is or is not being stated, divined or predicted arises, the labyrinthine explanations required and the tortuous confusion of meanings mislead.